abworrall/glassware/README.md

 2022/12/01 14:34:14 Stored the OAuth2 token: /home/abw/.gw/spotify-oauth-token.json
 2022/12/01 14:34:14 Have a spotify client logged in as: Adam
 ```
-   - now copy that token over to your Pi: `scp -r ~/.gw/ pi@glasspi:~/`
+   - now copy that token/id/secret over to your Pi: `scp -r ~/.gw/ pi@glasspi:~/`
-- **The harder way":**
+- **The harder way:**
-   - do it directly on the pi
-   - you'll need a monitor/keyboard/mouse attached to your pi
+   - do it directly on the pi ! you'll need to attach a monitor/mouse/keyboard to it
    - if it is booting into a terminal, start up desktop by running `startx`
    - start a browser, open a terminal window
    - run `gw -spotify-init -spotify-id=DEADBEEF -spotify-secret=DEADBEEF` (but using your ID and Secret)

 After this is complete, the `gw` tool can reuse the oauth2 token
-indefinitely.
+indefinitely, as it will cache the `spotify-id` and `spotify-secret`
+values it needs to refresh the token.

 ### Pi: bluetooth speakers